cunarist/eslint-config-clean-typescript/README.md

 ### Class Based Types

+- ⭕ `class`
+- ❌ `interface`

-Whether to use `type`, `interface`, or `class` to represent a typed structure is a long controversy in the TypeScript community.
+Whether to use `type`, `interface`, or `class` to represent a typed structure has been a long-standing controversy in the TypeScript community.

 This is related to the historical path of TypeScript, where the `interface` keyword was introduced in 2012, when JavaScript `class` keyword was not a thing yet.
 The JavaScript `class` keyword was introduced later in 2015.